Ghana Food Guide

 Kontomire Stew

-A flavorful stew made from cocoyam leaves (similar to spinach), palm oil, tomatoes, onions, and smoked fish or meat.
-Rich in nutrients and flavor, it's often served with boiled yam, plantain, or rice.
+A stew of cocoyam leaves (similar to spinach), palm oil, tomatoes, onions, and smoked fish or meat.
+It's nutritious and full of flavor, usually served with boiled yam, plantain, or rice.

 Allergens: